Fishing for complements: Introduction

 Condition \ref{intermediate} is natural in the classic case, because the existence of a classic silting object entails that homomorphisms between two objects vanish after shifting one object far enough (Lemma~\ref{only finite}).
 Condition \ref{averaging} is the co-t-structure analogue of averaging of t-structures studied in \cite{BPP13}, and it is always satisfied in the large setup thanks to Lemma~\ref{saorin-stovicek}.
 In the classic setup, the choice of the silting object $M$ above matters.
 Indeed, the averaging condition \ref{averaging} may hold for certain objects $M$ and fail for others, see Example~\ref{A2}.
 We summarise our main theorem as follows.

-\begin{introtheorem} Let $\sT$ be a triangulated category and $X$ a classic presilting object in $\sT$.
-Then the following hold. \begin{enumerate} \item {\rm (Theorem~\ref{large completion})} If $\sT$ is algebraic and compactly generated and if $X$ is a large presilting object in $\sT$, then $X$ admits a complement to a large silting if and only if condition \ref{intermediate} above holds with respect to a large silting object $M$. \item {\rm (Theorem~\ref{small completion})} If $\add{T}$ is precovering in $\sT$ for every $T$ in $\sT$ (for example, if $\sT$ is $\kk$-linear, Krull-Schmidt and Hom-finite over a field $\kk$) then $X$ admits a complement to a classic silting if and only if condition \ref{averaging} above holds with respect to a classic silting object $M$. \end{enumerate} \end{introtheorem}
+\begin{introtheorem} Let $\sT$ be a triangulated category.
+The following hold. \begin{enumerate} \item {\rm (Theorem~\ref{large completion})} If $\sT$ is algebraic and compactly generated and if $X$ is a large presilting object in $\sT$, then $X$ admits a complement to a large silting object if and only if condition \ref{intermediate} above holds with respect to a large silting object $M$. \item {\rm (Theorem~\ref{small completion})} If $\add{T}$ is precovering in $\sT$ for every $T$ in $\sT$ (for example, if $\sT$ is $\kk$-linear, Krull-Schmidt and Hom-finite over a field $\kk$) and $X$ is a classic presilting object in $\sT$, then $X$ admits a complement to a classic silting object if and only if condition \ref{averaging} above holds with respect to a classic silting object $M$. \end{enumerate} \end{introtheorem}

 In the last part of the paper we will show how to recover Bongartz completion and the existence of complements for classic presilting objects over hereditary abelian categories or silting-discrete algebras.
 The latter result also requires a characterisation of silting-discrete algebras that may be of independent interest.